-St. Charles Parish Hurricane Protection Levee Shoreline Enhancement and LaBranche Wetlands Restoration
+Laurel Ridge Levee Extension, Ascension Parish St. Charles Parish Hurricane Protection Levee Shoreline Enhancement and LaBranche Wetlands Restoration Project Location:

-Bartrain Levee
+chartrain Levee

-Project Location:

 The project is located along the unprotected sections of St. Charles Parish Lake Pontchartrain shoreline.

 Project Description:

 The project's overall objective is to protect northern St. Charles Parish by stabilizing the Lake Pontchartrain shoreline from further erosion, enhancing the shoreline where possible, and restoring the LaBranche Wetlands to provide an integrated system of multiple lines of defense.
 The shoreline protection measures are integrated with interior marsh restoration for a comprehensive restoration strategy for the LaBranche Wetlands.
 Previous efforts have protected approximately 12,000 feet of shoreline.
 There is approximately 20,500 feet of shoreline which is not protected.
 The unprotected shoreline contains two components of approximately 2,000 If.
-(PO-42, West LaBranche Shoreline Protection) and 18.500 lf.
+(PO-42, West LaBranche Shoreline Protection) and 18,500 lf.
 (PO-43, East LaBranche Shoreline Protection).
 Project Status The unprotected shoreline contains two components; West LaBranche Shoreline Protection and East LaBranche Shoreline Protection.
-West LaBranche Shoreline, PO-42 Plans and Specifications have been completed; The Coastal Use Permit from the State of Louisiana and the Section 404 permit from the US Corps of Engineers have been received.
-The construction will be funded through the Coastal Impact Assistance Program (CIAP).
-The grant application for the construction funds is being completed.
-Anticipate bidding the project in April/ May 2012.
-East LaBranche Shoreline, PO-42 All field data (geotechnical, survey including magnetometer) has been collected.
-The project site has been cleared of cultural resources.
+West LaBranche Shoreline, PO-42 The project received bids late 2012.
+The project was awarded to Bertucci Contracting Company The pre-construction meeting was held February 21, 2013.
+Construction will begin March 2013 and is set to be completed In June 2013.
+East LaBranche Shoreline, PO-42 We have collected all field data (geotechnical, survey including magnetometer).
+We have also cleared the project site of cultural resources.
 The soils in the area are extremely poor and cannot support heavy weights.
-Conversations have been made with local sales representatives on different options at protecting the shoreline.
+We have spoken with local sales representatives on different options at protecting the shoreline.
 Currently investigating options for shoreline protection; looking at light weight aggregate as the central core which will be covered with the heavier rock.
-Investigation is underway for the use of articulate concrete mat along the shoreline.
-Anticipate completion of the design, fall of 2012.
+Also investigating the use of articulate concrete mat along the shoreline.
+Anticipate completing the design summer of 2013.
 Project Costs